-Dear Sir/Madam.
+Dear Sir

 With the legalization of Cannabis, Canada, Paraguay, and the United States have been named by UN officials as in violation of international law.
-And as other countries in later years have moved towards this solution, we expect that WHO will side with these states at the UNGASS 2019 meeting.
-The reform movement, then, can expect to meet the same prohibitionist opposition, even though it has been steadily waning.
+And as Australia in later years have moved towards this solution, we expect that your country will side with these states at the UNGASS 2019 meeting.
+Australia, then, can expect to meet the same prohibitionist opposition, even though it has been steadily waning.